sfcriticalmass/sfcriticalmass.github.io/content/posts/jfk-promenade-xerox.md

 smiles and waves to and from curious onlookers.

 Of course no action takes place in a vacuum: reclaiming the streets on bike is no doubt political.
-But beyond that, on the ride I've met many friend fighting for positive change in San Francisco, especially among the younger generation.
+But beyond that, on the ride I've met many friends fighting for positive change in San Francisco, especially among the younger generation.
-It isn't as outwardly visible as the pampletting (though that seems to be coming back!) but it's gotten me to participate in bike actions and the bureaucratic process.
+It isn't as outwardly visible as the pamphletting (though that seems to be coming back!) but it's gotten me to participate in bike actions and the bureaucratic process.